rborden-appsec/yawast/docs/sample.md

 permalink: /sample/
 ---

-Below is an example of the output from a typical `scan` with YAWAST - using `scan` - the normal go-to option, here's what you get when scanning my website:
+Below is an example of the output from a typical `scan` with YAWAST - using `scan` - the normal go-to option.
+Here's what you get when scanning my website:

 ```
 $ yawast scan https://adamcaudill.com --tdessessioncount --dir --files --srv --subdomains